-I. PC 25800: Armed Criminal Action
+PC 25800: Armed Criminal Action

 Legal Definition: “(a) Every person who carries a loaded firearm with the intent to commit a felony is guilty of armed criminal action.”

-- You carried a firearm;
+- The accused knowingly possessed a firearm;

-- The firearm was loaded;
+- The firearm in question was loaded;

-II.
 What does this mean?

 A conviction under PC 25800 is a wobbler offense.
 This means you can be charged under this section as a misdemeanor or as a felony offense.
 Whether the charge is a misdemeanor or a felony depends on your criminal history and the specific facts of your case.
 A felony conviction under this section can send you to State Prison for upwards of 16 months, 2 or 3 years.
 You would be required to serve at least 50% of that time in custody.
 If you are convicted of a misdemeanor offense, then you can be sentenced to up to one year in County Jail.
 You could also be subject to fines and fees, a stay-away order from the area, as well as a loss of the firearm, even if you lawfully purchased it.